$1,000 genome: Commercial efforts

 At the end of 2007, the biotech company Knome debuted the first direct-to-consumer genome sequencing service at an initial price of $350,000 (including analysis).
 One of the first clients was Dan Stoicescu, a Swiss-based biotech entrepreneur.
 As the costs of sequencing continued to plummet, in 2008, Illumina announced that it had sequenced an individual genome for $100,000 in reagent costs.
 Applied Biosystems countered by saying the cost on its platform was $60,000.
 Pacific Biosciences became the latest entrant in what The New York Times called "a heated race for the '$1,000 genome'".
 In 2009, Stanford University professor Stephen Quake published a paper sequencing his own genome on an instrument built by Helicos Biosciences (a company he co-founded) for a reported cost in consumables of $48,000.
 That same year, Complete Genomics debuted its proprietary whole-genome sequencing service for researchers, charging as little as $5,000/genome for bulk orders.

 In 2010, Illumina introduced its individual genome sequencing service for consumers, who were required to present a doctor's note.
 The initial price was $50,000/person.
 One of the first clients was former Solexa CEO John West, who had his entire family of four sequenced.
 In January 2012, Life Technologies unveiled a new sequencing instrument, the Ion Proton Sequencer, which it said would achieve the $1,000 genome in a day within 12 months.
-Sharon Begley wrote: "After years of predictions that the '$1,000 genome' – a read-out of a person's complete genetic information for about the cost of a dental crown—was just around the corner, a U.S. company is announcing... that it has achieved that milestone."